dslab-epfl/svshi/svshi/documentation/documentation.md

 ### 1.2 KNX background

-KNX is a communication protocol designed to interconnect buildings devices.
+**KNX** is a communication protocol designed to interconnect buildings devices.
 The basic idea is to connect all devices to a bus on which they can exchange packets of information called _telegrams_.
 Devices can then send or receive telegrams and react to them.
 Various physical links technologies can be used for the bus, the most used being a twisted pair cable.
-Other possible physical links are radio frequencies for wireless implementations, IP (so ethernet cables or Wi-Fi) and power lines (i.e., used modulation of the electrical current in a standard installation).
+Other possible physical links are radio frequencies for wireless implementations, IP (so Ethernet cables or Wi-Fi) and power lines (i.e., used modulation of the electrical current in a standard installation).

 #### 1.2.1 KNX topology

 The KNX bus is split into different parts according to a particular _tree_ topology.
 That means that the bus cannot form a cycle.

 The basic structure is the **line**.
 Each line consists of a power supply, a line repeater (if the complete bus contains more than one line) and up to 64 devices (including repeaters).
-It is theoritically possible to extend a line to contain up to 256 devices using more repeaters but it is better practice to split the bus in multiple lines if that many devices are needed.
+It is theoretically possible to extend a line to contain up to 256 devices using more repeaters but it is better practice to split the bus in multiple lines if that many devices are needed.

 Up to 15 lines can then coupled together to form an **area**.
 An area line links together area couplers to which lines are connected.